Stonefish Fish

 Photo: Stonefish Location Map (Australia)

-The stonefish are found in shallow tropical waters of the Pacific and Indian Oceans to the Red Sea.
+The stonefish are found in shallow tropical waters of the Pacific and Indian Oceans and the Red Sea.
 Stonefish in Australia live off the coastline, especially in the Great Barrier Reef.
 It usually lurks amongst coral and rock formations and camouflages itself to look like a clump of coral or a piece of rock.
 Where there isn't sufficient environmental cover to disguise itself, the stonefish will use its powerful pectoral fins to dig itself into the seabed and pretend to be something most appropriate to its surroundings, typically an algae-covered rock.

 The stonefish can survive out of water for up to 24 hours.
-This may be an adaptation to its shallow water existence, where it may get trapped in drying out rock-pools during low tide.
+This may be an adaptation to its shallow water existence, where it may get trapped in drying-out rock pools during low tide.

-Stonefish Diet What Do Stonefish Eat?
+What Do Stonefish Eat?
+Stonefish Diet

 Stonefish Catching Prey Video